C4SolutionsTDDC88/c4solutions/README.md

 # Deployment on a server

-## Prerequisite on the server environment
+## Prerequisites on the server environment
 All the prerequisites have been fetch with sudo apt-get <package-name>

 1. Docker